joshualyon/custom-tile-demos/he-virtual-button/README.md

 1. Open your [SharpTools Custom Tile Developer Tools](https://sharptools.io/developer/custom-tiles/)
 2. Create a new Custom Tile and select "HTML" type
 3. Copy and paste the HTML code from this repository
-4. Configure the tile settings as described below
-5. Save and add the tile to your dashboard
+4. Save and add the tile to your dashboard
+5. Configure the tile settings as described below

 ## Configuration
+After adding an instance of the Custom Tile to a dashboard, you can edit the tile to select your desired button device and other optional customizations.

 ### Required Settings